arc-space/arc-whitepaper/roadmap.md

 ---
-label: Roadmap
+label: Drops
 layout: default
-order: 4000
+order: 6000
 ---

-# The Roadmap
+# Token Drops

-We could note the technical milestones, marketing goals, and partnerships here as well, but to us, this is business as usual and should not be set in stone.
-The thing that matters the most is the path to follow, the result along the way, and its final destination.
+The primary goal of tokens is to define actors, items, nodes, and space itself.
+They are designed to give the player of our game access to certain parts and features of it while rewarding those that enabled the creation.

 ## Season 1 - Seeding Mints

 The system calls for a three-stage rollout.
 These 4 Acts are designed to bootstrap the story but also to give players time to explore the game, rules, and systems provided to them, all while they organize them selfs in a way that gives everyone the best possible setup to become a long-term actor in the game.

-<sub>*See" [Economics](/econimics) for utilities and effects.*</sub>
+<sub>*See" [Economy](/economy) for utilities and effects.*</sub>

 ---
 #### Act 1 - The Exploration of space